 Contact lenses require precise measurements of your eyes to fit properly.
 Using an instrument called a keratometer, your doctor will measure the curvature of your eye's cornea, the clear front surface of your eye.
 Next, the size of your eyes pupil is measured using a card or ruler showing different pupil sizes which is held next to your eye to determine the best match.

 If you have dry eyes, your eye doctor will perform a tear film evaluation to measure the amount of tear film on the surface of your eye.
 If your tear film is insufficient or you have chronic dry eyes, contact lenses may not be a good option for you.
 However, some newer contact lenses deliver moisture to the surface of the eye, making them a better choice for individuals with dry eye issues.

-You’ll need an ophthalmologist to perform cataract surgery.
-Ophthalmologists treat eye diseases, prescribe medications, and perform surgery to improve eye and vision-related conditions.
+First, you’ll need an ophthalmologist to perform the cataract surgery.
+Ophthalmologists treat eye diseases, prescribe medications, and perform surgeries to improve eye and vision-related conditions.
 In addition to four years of medical school and one year of internship, all ophthalmologists have three years of residency.
 Here are some ways to identify the best provider for your needs: